chriscow/ramanujan-machine/README.md

 # The Ramanujan Machine

-**NOTE: This is being actively developed and not ready for use.** I'll remove this note once its ready to try but feel free to poke around.
+**NOTE: This is being actively developed and not ready for use.** I'll remove this note once it's ready to try but feel free to poke around.

 This is an implementation of the [Ramanujan Machine](http://www.ramanujanmachine.com/) ideas as described in the paper: